2018 Under-19 Cricket World Cup qualification: Division Two

 The Africa Division Two tournament was played in Benoni, South Africa, from 10 to 18 September 2016.
 Ghana (the winner) and Botswana (the runner-up) both qualified for Division One.

 Division One

 The Africa Division One tournament was played in Nairobi, Kenya, from 1–10 July 2017.
-Kenya won the tournament on net run rate from Uganda to qualify for their first World Cup since 2002; four African teams were played in the World Cup for the first time since 2006.
+Kenya won the tournament on net run rate from Uganda to qualify for their first World Cup since 2002; four African teams played in the World Cup for the first time since 2006.

 Americas

 ICC U19 World Cup Qualifier Americas Region was played in Toronto, Canada from July 17 to July 23, 2017.
 Teams were Bermuda, Canada, and USA, and format was a double round robin.
 Canada qualified for the 2019 ICC U19 World Cup in New Zealand on Net Run Rate.

 Asia

 Division Two

 The Asia Division Two tournament was played in Kuala Lumpur, Malaysia, from 26 September to 6 October 2016, and featured ten teams.
 Malaysia defeated Singapore in the final, with both teams qualifying for Division One.